-Read our newest post, Preparing for Condor Breeding Season
+Read our newest post, Egg-citing News on Condor Cam

 San Diego Zoo Global was given permission to begin the first captive propagation program for California condors in the 1980s - when there were only about 22 birds left in the world.
 Destruction of habitat, poaching, and lead poisoning was wiping out these majestic birds.
 San Diego Zoo Global's California condor program has provided hope for the future of these birds, having succeeded in hatching 165 chicks and releasing 80 birds into the wild.

 How can you tell California condor males and females apart?

 Males tend to be slightly larger, but still can be difficult to differentiate from the females.
 We send a blood or feather sample to the lab for testing.
 Here at the Safari Park we generally tag only the males.
 That way we can easily tell them apart.
 Tags = male.
 No tags = female.

 What do the numbers on the wing tags mean?